 XM-X1 Crossbone Gundam X-1, Mobile Suit Crossbone Gundam (manga)

-Not only does this mark the first appearance of a Crossbone Gundam in a Gundam anime, this Crossbone Gundam’s appearance in the hobby shop’s display of Sei’s finished Gunpla actually predates the existence of an official 1/144 plastic model!
+Not only does this arguably mark the first appearance of the Crossbone Gundam X-1 in a Gundam anime (though a version colored like the X-3 had previously made a cameo in G Gundam), this Crossbone Gundam’s appearance in the hobby shop’s display of Sei’s finished Gunpla actually predates the existence of an official 1/144 plastic model!
 We’ll see a custom Crossbone Gunpla later in the series, which ironically would serve as the parts base for the original Crossbone’s HGUC kit in real life.

 MSA-0011 S Gundam, Mobile Suit Gundam Sentinel (novel)